-Like many other Orthodox parishes in America which were formed in the early part of the 20th century, Saint Peter and Paul Orthodox Church in Herkimer began with Slavic immigrants who arrived in the late 1800s and early 1900s, eventually settling in and the Mohawk Valley of upstate New York.
-This area of New York state was predominately populated by northern Europeans in the countryside and villages, and southern Europeans in the urban areas.
-There were few Orthodox parishes outside the major cities.
-Saint Peter and Paul Orthodox Church began with twenty-five Orthodox immigrants from Galicia (Halychyna), a region now part of Poland and Ukraine, and the region of Podkarpats'ka-Rus', a region now part of Slovakia and Ukraine.
-Large portions of these two territories are in the Carpathian Mountains.
+Saints Peter and Paul Orthodox Church in Herkimer was founded by Orthodox Christian immigrants from Galicia (Halychyna), a region now split between southeastern Poland and western Ukraine, and the region of Pidkarpats'ka-Rus', a region now part of eastern Slovakia and western Ukraine.
+A substantial portion of these two neighboring geographical areas are in the Carpathian Mountains.
 There were also founding parishioners who immigrated from the Russian Empire.
-It was these twenty-five people who organized the very first parish family of our church.
-The first service was held in an Episcopal Church in December 1916 by Fr Peter Halkowich, who was appointed the first pastor of the parish by Metropolitan Platon.
-The parish was founded under of the Russian Orthodox Greek Catholic Metropolia of America, which later would become the Orthodox Church in America (OCA).
+The first service was held in an Episcopal Church in December 1916 by the Priest Peter Halkowich, who was appointed the first pastor of the parish by Metropolitan Platon.
+The parish was founded under of the Russian Orthodox Greek Catholic Metropolia of America, which later would become the autocephalous Orthodox Church in America (OCA).

-In 1921, under the pastorate of Fr Nicholas Hubiak, the concept of a permanent church structure was pursued.
-It was to be built next to the parish home on Steele St. This project was approved by the bishop and a great deal of the construction was performed by the members themselves.
-In July of 1925, the dream became a reality with the consecration of the church building by Archbishop Platon.
-Fr Paul Lisok served the parish as rector during this period.
+In 1921, under the pastorate of Rev. Nicholas Hubiak, the parishioners desired to build a church.
+It was to be built next to the parish home on Steele St. in Herkimer.
+This project was approved by the bishop and a great deal of the construction was performed by the parish members themselves.
+In July of 1925, the church was finally finished with the consecration of the church building by Archbishop Platon.
+The Rev. Paul Lisok served the parish as rector during this period.

-Time passed.
-Some familiar faces no longer mingled in the crowd, while new ones appeared, and the new church struggled through this country's most trying time, the Great Depression.
-In 1933, the parish made a decision to purchase a plot of land in East Herkimer to be used as a cemetery for the faithful.
+Following the end of World War I, immigration continued as families helped their relatives in Eastern Europe obtain work in the United States.
+During this period, many families came from the cities and surrounding areas of Buchach and L’viv, Ukraine.
+The new church struggled through this country's most trying time, the Great Depression.
+In 1933, the parish decided to purchase a plot of land in East Herkimer to be used as a cemetery for the faithful.
 It was consecrated by Metropolitan Theophilus on August 9, 1936.
 In that same time, the parish found time to celebrate its twentieth anniversary.

 Undoubtedly, the church with the "gold domes" is still an eye catching sight as one travels east or west along the waterways and roadways of the historic Mohawk valley.
-It is still a common occurance for travellers to stop, for just the right opportunity, to take photos of the glowing morning sun, glistening and dancing through the trees and off the golden domes and three-barred crosses.
+It is still a common occurance for travellers to stop and take photos of the beautiful church.

 As in the past, members rallied to support this huge financial undertaking.
 Many individuals and families bought "bonds" to help reduce the mortgage.
 With hard work and dedication, the parish relieved themselves of this financial burden in February of 1967 when the final repayment of the last "bond" was accomplished.